kserve/modelmesh-serving/README.md

 ## Components and their Repositories

 ModelMesh Serving currently comprises components spread over a number of repositories.
+The supported versions for the latest release are documented [here](./docs/component-versions.md).

 ![Architecture Image](./docs/images/0.2.0-highlevel.png)